Skip to main content

 The core of the issue lies in the ADA’s prohibition of mandatory medical examinations and disability-related inquiries, with an exception for those that are part of a “voluntary” employee health program.
 The central question is what level of financial incentive renders a program involuntary.

-The EEOC’s withdrawn 2021 proposed rule attempted to address this by suggesting that only “de minimis” incentives, such as a water bottle, would be permissible for most include medical inquiries but are not part of a group health plan.
+The EEOC’s withdrawn 2021 proposed rule attempted to address this by suggesting that only “de minimis” incentives, such as a water bottle, would be permissible for most wellness programs that include medical inquiries but are not part of a group health plan.
 Although withdrawn, this proposal signals the agency’s deep-seated concern that substantial financial incentives can be coercive, effectively compelling employees to disclose protected health information.

 The Safe Harbor Dilemma